RadouaneAitSaid123/architecture-tp19/README.md

 # Tp19 - Microservices Architecture

 This project is a microservices-based application developed using Spring Boot and Spring Cloud.
-It demonstrates a system for managing Clients and Cars (Voitures) with Service Discovery and an API Gateway.
+It demonstrates a system for managing Clients and Cars (Voitures) with Service Discovery and an API Gateway, accompanied by an Angular Frontend.

 ## Architecture Overview